Cost of living in Portugal For Students

 Cost of eating out in Portugal

 Everyone loves a takeaway or visit to a restaurant every now and then, especially to celebrate finishing assignments or a friend’s birthday.
-The cost of eating out in Portugal is definitely affordable if you’re not going out every single day.
-From delicious seafood to tasty pastel de natas, are you a fan of sweet or savoury?
+The cost of eating out in Portugal is definitely affordable if you’re not going out every single day; from delicious seafood to tasty pastel de natas.

 The prices of food and drink in Portugal will vary depending on where you’re eating.
 Portugal is filled with wonderful restaurants, cafes, bars, bakeries, fast food restaurants and takeaway options!
 Wherever you look, you can enjoy a lovely meal with friends, family when they visit or alone if you’d prefer.

-You can still enjoy the food in Portugal on a budget, with the average meal in Portugal being around 8 Euros.
+The average meal in Portugal is around 8 Euros.
 Fast food restaurants are considerably cheaper than this too.
-The best part about the cost of living in Portugal is that there are so many student discounts for you!
-Many restaurants offer discounts for students throughout the year so you can celebrate your assignments without worrying about your budget.
+The best part about eating out in Portugal is that there are so many student discounts available!

 Saving Money on Public transport in Portugal